oscarotero/simple-crud/README.md

 $db = new SimpleCrud($pdo);

-//Get any entity, using magic properties, they will be created on demand:
+//To get any table, use magic properties, they will be instantiated on demand:
 $post = $db->post;
 ```